Madeline Fellabom, LPC

 As a Charleston native, I am grateful for the opportunity to work in my home community.
 After receiving a business degree from Clemson University, I moved to Chicago and worked in the corporate world before deciding to follow my passion for helping others.
 After returning to Charleston, I received my Masters Degree in Psychology: Clinical Counseling from The Citadel and began my career in private practice with Psychotherapy Charleston.

 My experience in the academic, athletic, and corporate world helps me to empathize and understand the performance pressures and associated anxieties that arise in both our professional and personal lives.
 As a therapist, I have an engaging approach that will support, encourage, and challenge you.
-I passionately believe that through collaboration you will reflect on your thoughts, emotions, and behaviors and identify your blind spots and pain points.
+I passionately believe that through collaboration you can reflect on your thoughts, emotions, and behaviors and identify your blind spots and pain points.
 Understanding your upbringing and relationship dynamics from an early age can help you become more self-aware and make connections to how you are relating with others.
 This increased self-awareness will be your starting point.
 With my support, you will use your insights to redirect your life to achieve the self acceptance and inner-peace that you seek.